 There are thousands of spectral lines in the visible spectrum of thorium – indeed, the spectrum is so dense that thorium lamps are often used as wavelength calibration standards for solar and stellar astronomy.

-Accurate knowledge of this data is critical to building an "electronic bridge" (4) that would facilitate laser control of nuclear states.
+Accurate knowledge of this data is critical to building an "electronic bridge" (see fourth reference publication) that would facilitate laser control of nuclear states.
 Proposals for such a bridge involve engineering the intrinsic coupling between electrons and nuclei so that laser control of electronic states can be extended to nuclear states.

 Subscribe to A Quantum Bit